thebillington/devember17/README.md

 ### Recursive maths algorithms

 Implemented functions to calculate the sum of numbers leading up to n, factorial of n, multiplication of m by n and n squared, using recursive functions.

+## Day 5

+### Bouncing ball

+A simple bouncing ball drawn using turtle.
+Very basic implementation of gravity and range checks for position of the ball.